Expert Accounting & Year-Round Peace of Mind – now at 20% OFF! .

 See our guide on Tax on a Second Job for more information about how all this works in practice.

-How the 0T tax code affects your income tax
+How does 0T affect your income tax?

 With the 0T tax code, you pay tax on your full income from that job without any Personal Allowance deducted first.
 The rate you pay depends on which band your income falls into.